P1sec/MCC_MNC/README.md

 Scrap available information on the Internet related to:
 - mobile network operators (such as MCC, MNC, brand, network type, countries of operation...)
-- countries (such as country name, 2 and 3-chars ISO codes, sovereignity, tld...)
+- countries (such as country name, 2 and 3-chars ISO codes, tld, boundaries and neighbours...)
 - international dialplan (such as msisdn prefix and associated countries, signaling point codes...)
+Using public data from the the following website:
+- Wikipedia
+- ITU-T
+- The CIA World Factbook
+- txtNation
+- Ewen Gallic blog

 And generate re-engineered JSON and Python dictionnaries from them.